How the Promotion Process Works

 - Five Intellectual Products – Candidates are required “to submit evidence of three to five examples of their relevant, creative capabilities.
 These may include published papers, books, software, patents, art productions, or other relevant examples.”
 (GT Faculty Handbook, Section 3.3.9) These are submitted for evaluation by the external reviewers and the area committee.

-- Package Cover Sheet (provided by Faculty Affairs)
+- Package Cover Sheet (provided by School RPT Administrator and Dean's Office)

 Cover sheet for Promotion and/or Tenure is added by the school RPT coordinator to the submitted documents.